-18. ECONOMICS FILE
+18. ECONOMICS FILE (TOPIC AREA 2 ONLY)

-Provide supplemental data to support the economic analysis including, as a minimum, a cash flow analyses (unless included as part of the Technical Volume).
-See Section I.B. and Technical Volume template under 'Application Forms and Templates' for this FOA on IE-Exchange at https://ie-exchange.energy.gov for required content.
+All Topic Area 2 Applicants must provide an Economics File and include supplemental data to support the economic analysis (unless included as part of the Technical Volume).
+See Section I.B. and Section 2.4 (Economic Viability) of the Technical Volume template.
+The Technical Volume template is available under 'Application Forms and Templates' for this FOA on IE-Exchange at https://ie-exchange.energy.gov for required content.

-If you choose not to provide any economic information beyond that which may be in the Technical Volume, submit a file stating, "No additional economic information is being provided as an attachment".
+If you choose not to provide any supplemental economic information beyond that which may be in the Technical Volume, submit a file stating, "No additional economic information is being provided as an attachment".
 Note that this information may actually be necessary to complete your application and to fully address the Technical Review Criteria (see Section V.A.).